radiantlogic-v8/documentation-ido/documentation/object-details/group-details.md

 ## Overview

 Groups organize collections of accounts for access control and security policy enforcement.
 The group detail page displays details on group membership, assigned permissions, and management settings.
+This document provides information about all the attributes of a Group detail page.

 ## Key Attributes